China’s Growing Virtual KOL Economy: What Brands Need to Know

 In the same way as movie stars’ popularity surpassed that of opera actors in the 1930s, as movie actors and traditional celebrities are being outshined by online influencers, virtual idols might become the new big trend in the entertainment industry.
 For this reason it should be considered as a long term investment.

-PRO: more control over brand image and values
+PRO: More control over brand image and values

 Compared to traditional real-life idols, virtual ones have a stable and reliable online presence.
 After all, they can be online 24 hours a day, never need a holiday, never fall sick, and if managed properly, never disappoint fans.
 They have a non-aging appearance, a fixed personality and are not affected by time or location constraints and the external environment.
 This gives the brand more control over their image and content development to create messages that speak directly to the target audience.

-PRO: resonate with Gen Z
+PRO: Resonate with Gen Z

 Virtual idols can help brands reach the younger generation and enhance their customer experience through the creation of short films, interactive games and articles.
 Whilst there are too many real-life influencers creating similar content, virtual ones can represent an innovative way to resonate with Chinese Gen Z consumers.
-An example is Ling翎 who, with her appearance and sense of fashion inspired by Guochao trends, has allowed Gen Z to appreciate the charm of traditional Chinese culture even more.
+An example is Ling翎, who with her appearance and sense of fashion inspired by Guochao trends, has allowed Gen Z to appreciate the charm of traditional Chinese culture even more.

-PRO: generate more sense of participation
+PRO: Generate a deeper sense of participation

 In contrast to the relationship between real idols and fans, fans of virtual idols feel a greater sense of participation as virtual KOLs can provide more personalised products and services.